The best motorcycle insurance providers combine low premiums with high-quality coverage.

 Progressive also offers accident forgiveness and a disappearing deductible.

-In addition to the standard motorcycle insurance coverage options, Progressive has the following policy offerings:
+In addition to the standard motorcycle insurance coverage options, Progressive offers the following insurance products:

 - Total loss coverage: This pays to replace your bike in the event of a total loss if it is less than one model year old.

-- Roadside assistance: If your bike needs roadside services or a tow to the nearest repair shop, this will cover applicable expenses.
+- Roadside assistance: If your bike needs towing to the nearest repair shop or other roadside services, this will cover applicable expenses.

 - Trip interruption coverage: This provides a $500 reimbursement for meals and lodging expenses if you experience an accident far from your home and need to stay overnight while your bike is repaired.